 Polish law provides for various forms of direct democracy.
 On the local and regional level, a referendum is called when it is supported by 10% of the electorate.
 On the national level, referendums can be called only by the lower house of parliament (the Sejm), or the president.
 The Sejm must decide on whether to call a referendum when a referendum petition is backed by 500,000 voters.
 Moreover, a total of 100,000 voters can collectively submit a draft bill ("popular initiative"), which the Sejm then has to pass or reject.
+So far, however, out of the many referendums organized in Poland, only the one addressing Poland's entry into the European Union in 2003 has recorded voter turnout sufficiently high to make the results binding.
 Under the PiS government, various groups have used popular initiatives to submit draft bills to the Sejm.
 Since the 2015 elections, however, no national referendums have been held.
-Citing formal reasons, the PiS majority in the Sejm rejected a referendum on the government's controversial education reform for which the teachers' union had collected more than 900,000 signatures.
-The PiS thus demonstrated that it is not interested in what citizens want.
-At the same time, President Duda proposed a referendum on the constitution in 2018.
-Since he has not specified the questions to be asked and since this referendum would only be consultative, Duda's proposal has been widely seen as a populist attempt to strengthen his position.
+In 2017, the PiS majority in the Sejm rejected a referendum on the government's controversial education reform for which the teachers' union had collected more than 900,000 signatures.
+In July 2018, the Senate vetoed President Duda's initiative to hold a referendum on the constitution, which had passed the Sejm, out of fear that voter turnout rates would be low, and with additional concerns over ambiguous provisions.